kdkrle/employee_data/README.md

 Pressing the last button on the main form opens a window for selecting one of the graphics or charts.
-There is a choice of ten different types of graphical representation of the relationship between the data we have.
+There is a choice of ten different types of graphical representation of the relation between the data we have.

 ![6 - Graphics](https://github.com/kdkrle/employee_data/assets/59825527/a9d833da-e5f5-4cce-8c2f-e020708804d6)